 - Gandak joins Ganga near Patna, Bihar

-Before entering Bangladesh Ganga divides into two rivers, Hooghly and Padma.
-The Hooghly flows through West Bengal into the Bay of bengal while the Padma flows eastwards towards Bangladesh.
+Before entering Bangladesh Ganga bifurcates into two rivers, Hooghly and Padma.
+The Hooghly flows through West Bengal into the Bay of Bengal while the Padma flows eastwards towards Bangladesh.

-The Ganga is known as Padma in Bangladesh.
-The Jamuna river, the largest distributary of Brahmaputra joins the Padma first.
-After flowing for some kilometres as Padma the second largest distributary of Brahmaputra, the Meghna joins the padma and the river thereafter in known as Meghna which empties into the Bay of Bengal.
+The Ganga is known as ‘Padma’ in Bangladesh.
+The Jamuna River, the largest distributary of Brahmaputra joins the Padma first.
+After flowing for some kilometers as the Padma, the Meghna river joins and the river thereafter is known as Meghna which empties into the Bay of Bengal.

 Now coming to the topic, What makes Ganga a very special river?

-The Ganga water contains more than 1100 kinds of antibacterial agents, found in a study commissioned by the Union Water Resource Ministry.
+Ganga water contains more than 1,100 kinds of antibacterial agents, as found in a study commissioned by the Union Water Resource Ministry.
 These agents are more likely to be found in the Himalayan stretches of the river.
-The number of antibacterial agents in Ganga is more than the number of antibacterial agents in any other river in India.
+The number of antibacterial agents in the Ganga is more than the number of antibacterial agents in any other river in India.
 Despite all this, Ganga water is not suitable for drinking and bathing because of the river pollution.

 Ganges river dolphin

 There are very few rivers in the world in which dolphins are found and Ganga is one of them.
-Ganges river dolphin is a threatened species found in Ganga and Brahmaputra and their tributaries.
-Their population is estimated around 3500.
+The Ganges river dolphin is a threatened species found in Ganga and Brahmaputra and their tributaries.
+The dolphin population is estimated at around 3,500.
 These dolphins have already become extinct in many stretches of the rivers.
-River pollution, construction of dams, illegal trade are major reasons responsible.
+River pollution, construction of dams, and illegal trade are major reasons responsible.

 The Ganges delta/Ganges-Brahmaputra delta/Sundarbans delta is the world’s largest delta.
-Approximately 60% of the delta is in Bangladesh and the rest in India.
-The ecosystem of this delta is one of its kind.
-The delta supports more than 300 million human population and is home to some enthralling flora and fauna including the Royal bengal tiger.
+Approximately 60% of the delta is in Bangladesh and the rest is in India.
+The ecosystem of this delta is one of a kind.
+The delta supports more than 300 million human population and is home to some enthralling flora and fauna including the Royal Bengal tiger.

 The Ganga has a lot of religious and cultural importance in India.
-The Ganga is worshipped by the hindus as ‘Mother Ganga’.
+The river is worshipped by the Hindus as ‘Mother Ganga’.
 Hindus believe that taking a dip in Ganga may wash away their sins.
 There are many pilgrimages associated with Ganga, one of those, the Kumbh Mela is the largest human gathering in the world.